 If only this comic were true.
 But the truth is Laika the dog died in Earth orbit.

-Need coffee about 1 month ago
+Need coffee 3 months ago

 The USSR was indeed an evil empire, but shooting dogs into space with no hope of recovery is even worse than Bond villain activity.